Chigozie0706/disaster-rep/README.md

 # DisasterGuard - Disaster Management DApp

 A decentralized disaster reporting and management system built on the Celo mainnet blockchain.
-This application allows users to report disasters, upload evidence to IPFS, and track emergency situations in real-time.
+This application allows users to report disasters, upload evidence to IPFS, verify their identity via Self Protocol, and track emergency situations in real-time.

 ## Features

 - 🚨 **Real-time Disaster Reporting** - Report disasters with location data and photo evidence
 - 🔐 **Blockchain Security** - All reports stored securely on Celo blockchain
 - 🌍 **Global Coverage** - Track disasters from anywhere in the world
+- 🪪 **User Verification via Self Protocol** – Users must verify their identity before creating a report, reducing spam and increasing trust
 - 📸 **IPFS Image Storage** - Decentralized image storage for evidence
 - 👥 **Community Driven** - Community-based disaster response system
 - 🎨 **Modern UI** - Beautiful, responsive interface built with React and TailwindCSS

+## Self Protocol Integration

+DisasterGuard implements Self Protocol (Noah AI) to ensure that only verified users can submit disaster reports.
+Due to SDK limitations, the integration required a custom workflow:

+The project codebase was exported for manual integration

+A separate GitHub project was created specifically for the Self Protocol setup

+Verification logic was implemented and demonstrated in video form

+The integrated version was deployed and hosted on Netlify

+This solution ensures identity-verified reporting, increasing the credibility and reliability of community-submitted disaster information.

 ## Tech Stack

 - **Frontend**: React 18, TypeScript, TailwindCSS
 - **Blockchain**: Celo, Ethers.js
+- **Identity Verification**: Self Protocol
 - **Storage**: IPFS (Pinata)
 - **UI Components**: Radix UI, shadcn/ui
 - **Routing**: React Router v6